aingram702/PacketShadow/README.md

 # or
 sudo python3 PacketShadow.py
 ~~~
 Why sudo?
 Many airmon-ng and service commands require root privileges.
-The GUI will warn you if you are not root, but commands may fail without it.
+The GUI will warn you if you are not root, but commands will fail without it.

 # Usage
 * Start the script as shown above.